mohitpai/journey-optimizer.en/help/using/segment/about-segments.md

 ---
 # Get started with Adobe Experience Platform segments {#about-segments}

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_content_experiment_segment"
+>title="Segment"
+>abstract="By leveraging Real-Time Customer Profile data, Adobe Experience Platform enables you to easily create targeted segments that capture the unique behaviors and preferences of your customers."

 [!DNL Journey Optimizer]  allows you to create Adobe Experience Platform segments using Real-Time Customer Profile data directly from the **[!UICONTROL Segments]** menu, and use them into your journeys or campaigns.

 Additionally, segments can also be created from the Segmentation service itself.
 Learn more in the [Adobe Experience Platform Segmentation Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html).